kaiyanl/web-programming/Assignment3/Readme.txt

 To be solved:

 "Not Found" to be implemented
-tablet view: forecastDiv: center tablet & web view: shade from upper to lower part Errors in js file
+"They will type all three, and all three should work.
+Also, when they type nonsense it should give the "not found" error." tablet view: forecastDiv: center tablet & web view: shade from upper to lower part Errors in js file